-Government grants and third party contributions are recognised in the Comprehensive Income and Expenditure Statement as income, except to the extent that the grant or contribution has a condition which has not yet been satisfied.
-They are accounted for on an accruals basis once there is reasonable assurance that any conditions will be complied with and that the sums will be received.
+Government grants and third party contributions are recognised in the Comprehensive Income and Expenditure Statement as income, basis once there is reasonable assurance that any conditions will be complied with and that the sums will be received.

 Capital and Revenue Grants with outstanding unfulfilled conditions are held in the Balance Sheet as receipts in advance.
 For capital grants, once conditions are met, these grants are transferred to the Comprehensive Income and Expenditure Statement.
 If related expenditure has not been incurred by the end of the year, the grants are taken forward in the Unused Grants Account as usable reserves (Note 12).
 Once related capital expenditure has been incurred the sums are finally transferred to the Capital Adjustment Account to reflect the application of capital resources to finance capital expenditure.
 Unapplied grants for revenue purposes are transferred back to the Comprehensive Income and Expenditure Statement as relevant expenditure is incurred in later years.